project8/hornet/documentation/hornet.rst

 The directory structure of the ``hornet`` repository is as follows:

-* The README, license, source for the ``hornet`` executable, and the makefile for processing the git repository information exist in the top-level directory;
+* The README, license, authors, source for the ``hornet`` executable, and the makefile for processing the git repository information exist in the top-level directory;
 * ``documentation`` includes the documentation you're currently reading;
 * ``examples`` includes the full example configuration file;
 * ``gogitver`` contains the source for the external package ``gogitver``, which is used make hornet aware of the git repository information;